Provisioning Citrix NetScaler instances

-Make sure that you modify the provisioned network interfaces or VLANS of an instance using the Management Service instead of performing the modifications directly on the instance.
+To modify the provisioned network interfaces or VLANS of an instance, use the SDX Management Service GUI.
+Do not modify directly on the instance.

 Create an admin profile

-Admin profiles also enable you to specify that the Management Service and a VPX instance should communicate with each other only over a secure channel or using HTTP.
+By using the admin profile, you can specify that the Management Service and a VPX instance communicate with each other through a secure channel or HTTP.

 Important: Do not change the password directly on the VPX instance.
 If you do so, the instance becomes unreachable from the Management Service.
 To change a password, first create an admin profile, and then modify the Citrix NetScaler instance, selecting this profile from the Admin Profile list.